tailosinc/vl53l0x-linux/README.md

 # VL53L0X library for Linux
-Version: 0.1.5<br>
+Version: 0.2.0<br>
-Release date: 14.11.2017<br>
+Release date: 05.05.2018<br>
 Changelog: see git log

 ## Summary
-This is a library for Linux that helps interface with ST's [VL53L0X time-of-flight distance sensor](https://www.pololu.com/product/2490).
-The library makes it simple to configure the sensor and read range data from it via I&sup2;C.
+This is a library for GNU/Linux that helps to interface with ST's [VL53L0X time-of-flight distance sensor](https://www.pololu.com/product/2490).
+This library makes it simple to configure the sensor and read range data from it via I&sup2;C.

-Additionally it provides support for managing multiple sensors connected to the same bus by managing hardware standby of individual sensors via their XSHUT pins, see [multiple sensors section](#multiple-sensors)
+Additionally it provides support for managing multiple sensors connected to the same bus by managing their hardware standby state via their XSHUT pins, see [multiple sensors section](#multiple-sensors)

 It uses `i2cdev` library for I2C access and `/sys/class/gpio/*` files for GPIO.